 Since our first accreditation, the UI Department of Pharmaceutical Care has partnered with the University of Iowa College of Pharmacy to add the following post-doctoral residency training programs:

 - PGY1/2 in Health-System Pharmacy Administration (with MPH degree)

 Our programs participate in the National Matching Services© and, this year, we have 19 resident pharmacists.
 Since 1949, the UI Department of Pharmaceutical Care has trained 482 resident pharmacists.

 Pharmacy residencies are post-graduate training programs that provide advanced clinical, academic, research, operational, and administrative training for advancing health care and patient outcomes related to medication therapy.
 In addition to an intense hands-on experience, resident learning is enhanced by a formalized curriculum that promotes continuous learning and critical thinking.
-Our residency programs provide tremendous value to UI Health Care and the profession of pharmacy through improved recruitment and retention, enhanced employee engagement, implementation of quality and safety initiatives, implementation of system-based process improvements, cost savings and revenue enhancement, clinical research development, and educational development.
+Our residency programs provide tremendous value to University of Iowa Health Care and the profession of pharmacy through improved recruitment and retention, enhanced employee engagement, implementation of quality and safety initiatives, implementation of system-based process improvements, cost-savings and revenue enhancement, clinical research development, and educational development.

 Read the Iowa Now article.